Koboo/kache/README.md

-Note: The transport encoding is based on the ``Protocol.NATIVE`` of [Endpoint-Netty](https://github.com/Koboo/endpoint-netty), but the object serialization is based on the framework [fast-serialization](https://github.com/RuedigerMoeller/fast-serialization), whereby objects in the cache have to extend the class ``Serializable``!
+Note: The transport encoding is based on the ``Protocol.NATIVE`` of [Endpoint-Netty](https://github.com/Koboo/endpoint-netty), but the object serialization is based on the framework [fast-serialization](https://github.com/RuedigerMoeller/fast-serialization), whereby objects have to extend the class ``Serializable``!

 # Important

-**It's recommend to use this framework only on localhost-running apps to share maps across JVM.**
+**It's recommend to use this framework only on localhost-running apps to share maps across JVM using `UnixDomainSocket`.**

 # Usage